PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 ## Benchmarking HTTP

 Optimizing performance can be an endless activity.
 Our application can always be faster, more responsive and cheaper to run.
+However there's a trade off between developer time and compute time.

+We can address the rabbit-hole nature of performance work in two steps.
+First we assess the current performance of an application, this is known as finding the baseline.
+Once the baseline is established we can set realistic goals based on our findings in the context of business requirements.

-However there's a trade of between the developer time and compute time.
-Therefore it's important to assess the current performance of an application, and then set goals based on that.
-For instance, we find we can handle 200 requests per second, so we set a goal based on business requirements to reach 600 requests per second.
+For instance, we find we can handle 200 requests per second but we wish to reduce server costs by one third.
+So we set a goal to reach 600 requests per second.

 In this section, we will learn how to benchmark an HTTP server.